HPCBio/hpcbio-swc-shell-novice-sp2025/episodes/01-intro.md

 ### HPCBio Notes
 If you're signed up for an HPCBio workshop, **this episode/chapter is required** reading.
-You may watch a recording of this episode by viewing the video named "Episode 1: Intoducing the Shell" on our video playlist.
+You may watch a recording of this episode by viewing the video named "Episode 1: Introducing the Shell" on our video playlist.
 Please see your email for a URL to the playlist.

 ### Background